Aged Care Sector Employment Screening

 Aged care sector employment screening is required for:

 - key organisational personnel in Commonwealth-funded aged care services;

 - employees and contractors providing care (including staff employed, hired, retained or contracted to provide services, whether in a residential aged care setting, community setting or in the service recipient's own home);

 - allied health professionals contracted to provide care services;

 - kitchen, cleaning, laundry, garden and office personnel employed by the service provider either directly or through a contract agency; and

 - consultants, trainers and advisors for accreditation support or systems improvement, who are under the control of the approved provider.

-The Principles require that organisations funded by the Commonwealth to provide aged care services be satisfied that a person providing those services has not committed a precluding offence.
+The Aged Care Accountability Principles (2014) require that organisations funded by the Commonwealth to provide aged care services be satisfied that a person providing those services has not committed a precluding offence.

 Precluding offences are defined as: